doitintl/iris3/README.md

 1. Project labels can be automatically copied into each resource in the project.
 1. Option to choose the projects in which resources that will be labeled;
 or to label across the entire organization.
-1. An option to save costs by using only cron, without labeling on demand,
+1. Option to save costs by using only cron, without labeling on demand.
-1. Automated test suites
+1. Automated tests
 1. Easier plugin development:
     * Less need to configure a list of permitted labels or of "on-demand" plugins
     * Abstract methods clarify what needs to be implemented
-    * `_gcp_` prefix rather than `_get_` highlights the dynamically invoked methods also distinguishing them from getters
+    * `_gcp_` prefix rather than `_get_` highlights the dynamically-invoked
+    methods also distinguishing them from getters
     * More functionality in base classes, minimizing the amount of implementation needed for each plugin
 1. Bug fix: Deployment was failing for certain project names.